-JKJK, please don’t come after me NSA, FBI, ATF whoever does that sort of thing.
-In all honesty though, it’s taken me a while to get around to making this publicly known, not because I felt uncomfortable with the truth, but rather because it’s hard to write a sincere, personal post without coming off as elitist and begging for sympathy points.
+It’s taken me a while to get around to making this publicly known, not because I felt uncomfortable with the truth, but rather because it’s hard to write a sincere, personal post without coming off as dramatic or pitching for sympathy.

 At home, I occupied myself with chores, tame adventures, and hung out with friends and family.
 I picked up racing triathlons again to keep in shape and enjoyed the rapid improvement after my three years away from the sport.
 But I couldn’t deny that the sport wasn’t giving me the same joy it did in undergrad.
 School started back up and I was having difficulty getting to class every day.
 I lived in Virginia Beach at my parents house for the first few weeks of class with all my stuff packed up in boxes.
 I felt homeless and being so far from school seriously discouraged my attendance of non-mandatory classes and made the mandatory ones a burden.